 The CID is published free of charge in English every year in January, together with the publication of the PaP catalogue.

-CID can be found free of charge on the Corridor's website (CID), in CIP (CIP) and on NCI.
-(NCI).
+It can be found free of charge on the Corridor's website (CID), in CIP and NCI (Network and Corridor Information System).